Blog - 04 December 2023

 Baking always works well when the recipe doesn’t take long to assemble and is ready to eat quickly.

 Another idea is to turn it into present making for family or friends.
-If it’s the Halloween, Christmas or Easter holidays, try themed decorating too.
+If it’s the Halloween, Christmas or Easter school holidays, try themed decorating too.

 Here’s a recipe to get you started: